CONTINUING REVIEW / CLOSURE

 The investigator may resume research activity once a Renewal application has been reviewed AND approved by the IRB.
 Continuing Review approval must be obtained before the study Expiration Date, which is 60 days after the Continuing Review Date.

 Study Expiration and Administrative Closure

 A lapsed study that has not obtained Continuing Review approval by the Expiration Date will be administratively and permanently closed.
-As a reminder, KR will automatically send study Expiration notices at one (1) day after the Continuing Review Date and at 45, 30, and 15 days prior to the Expiration Date.
 Please be mindful of these notifications and take appropriate actions to prevent permanent closure of the study.
 A study that is permanently closed cannot be re-activated.
 Continuation of research that is administratively closed will require submission, review and approval of a completely new protocol in KR.

 Accessing Kuali Research